 5. Use satellite phones only in emergency

-6. BSNL has widest coverage followed by Airtel
+6. BSNL has the widest coverage followed by Airtel

 7. Data connectivity in Leh – Ladakh

 7. Data connectivity in Leh – Ladakh is mostly limited to 2G/GPRS that too around Leh or Kargil.
-The 3G connectivity is rarely experienced and of course, do not match up speeds you are used to in cities :)… Otherwise you can use WIFI connections which available in hotels,restaurants or cyber cafes.
-What I remember most from my remotest and disconnected experience is that, whatsapp always work to communicate somehow.
-You might not be able to transfer pictures BUT for sure you will be able to pass the messages or communicate most of the time even when in rarest of rarest of cases when connection is too slow to even load google properly 😉 ;)…
+The 3G connectivity is rarely experienced and of course, do not match up speeds you are used to in cities :)… Otherwise, you can use WIFI connections which available in hotels, restaurants or cyber cafes.
+What I remember most from my remotest and disconnected experience is that WhatsApp always work to communicate somehow.
+You might not be able to transfer pictures BUT for sure you will be able to pass the messages or communicate most of the time even when in rarest of rarest of cases when the connection is too slow to even load google properly 😉 ;)…

 8. Plan for no connectivity in Ladakh

 Never plan a Leh – Ladakh trip based on the fly communications believing you will call someone and get connected to prepare for next move or help find better stay.
 This might not favor you due to the non-existence of network when in need.
 Hence, plan everything before venturing into the trip.